Diana Ross to headline frigid Macy's Thanksgiving Day parade

 He said he loves the tradition of attending the parade, driving from Leonia, New Jersey, in the early hours to see the bands and balloons and racing for a good spot.

-Thursday has the potential to be New York City's coldest Thanksgiving since 1901, when the temperature only got as high as 26 degrees (-3.3 Celsius).
-The coldest on record was in 1871, when the warmest it got was 22 degrees (-5.5 Celsius).
+Thursday was one of New York City's coldest Thanksgivings, with National Weather Service data showing the temperature peaked at 27 degrees (minus 2 Celsius).
+The coldest on record was in 1871, when the warmest it got was 22 degrees (minus 5 Celsius).

 The Macy's parade didn't start until 1924.